Fradantim/docker-workshop/exam/Readme.md

 # docker exam

-Create a single `docker-compose.yml` (or list of sequenced commands) to deploy the next solution:
+Create a single `docker-compose.yml` (or list of sequenced commands), `Dockerfile`s and scripts to deploy the next solution:

 ```mermaid
 flowchart LR